 The Rule of Law

 The rule of Law is an essential part of life at King Edwin, as it is in the wider community and all of Britain.
 Children agree to their class rules, as well as the school rules, which are upheld by the behaviour and sanctions systems we have in place.
 All our staff have had regular safeguarding training and recent training on behaviour management.
 We have a full complement of teaching staff and a good range of experiences amongst our teaching assistant team.
 At lunchtime, our Midday Supervisors are also committed to engaging in positive relationships with the children and supporting the school’s behaviour policy.
 We use external providers to supplement our provision, with Child line, DARE and e-safety sessions.
 We also regularly have the emergency services to visit, when appropriate.
 Within PSHE and circle time sessions, the rule of law is further explored

 Throughout learning, PSHE and circle time, as well as all sessions, we encourage our children to have an opinion and to justify it.
-We do this through debate and discussions, as well as giving pupils choices where possible, including their challenges, Golden Time activities and extra-curricular activities.
+We do this through debate and discussions, as well as giving pupils choices where possible and extra-curricular activities.
 Our school productions and talent shows promote individual liberty too.
 Friday assembly celebrates both learning achievements and life-long learners, where children bring and share their successes in a wide variety of areas, such as swimming, dancing and football.
 Our homework is a Bingo style choice which reflects the topic being taught that half term.
 We celebrate the languages and cultures of our pupils during our languages day.

 Mutual respect and tolerance of those with different faiths and beliefs and for those without faith